POSITION: Outreach Specialist

 - Other duties as assigned.

-- Having personal or professional experiences with homelessness
+- Having personal (lived experience) or professional experiences with homelessness

-- Knowledge of highly-utilized locations in San Jose where homeless congregate and camp
+- Knowledge of highly utilized locations in Santa Clara County where homeless congregate and camp

 - Ability to walk long distances and on rough terrain (such as trails to creek-side encampments and high traffic areas)

-- Ability to lift and carry outreach supplies (usually in a backpack, up to 30 lbs.)
+- Ability to lift and carry outreach supplies (usually in a backpack)

-- Strong verbal and written skills; knowledge of multiple languages is desirable
+- Strong verbal and written skills; multiple languages desirable (Spanish/Vietnamese)

 - Good problem-solving skills and the ability to prioritize multiple tasks